TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/06_lesson/do_now.md

 # Do Now 2.06

 ## Part 1
-Open up the terminal.
+Open up the console.
 Type the following code using interactive mode:
 ```
  >>> a = [123, 'First Item', 456, 'Second Item']
  >>> b = a[0:2]